jennerdulce/city_explorer_api/README.md

 01-06-2020 11:50pm - Using APIs to retrieve and then store to the database.
 Use databases to retrieve previously searched information.

+01-13-2020 10:50pm - Using implementing different ways to add in queries and headers to API url/request to the API via Superagent.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 LAB 06: